 - Humectants bring moisture into the top layer of your skin.
 This type is usually paired with at least one of the other two categories, Dr. George notes, “because too much of a good thing can actually cause irritation.”
 Examples are hyaluronic acid, urea, lactic acid, propylene glycol and glycerin.

-For Normal Skin
+Best Moisturizers for Normal Skin